 Any Justice or Judge with a direct personal or financial interest in the outcome of any matter shall recuse himself or herself, and failure to recuse shall constitute grounds for impeachment and removal from office.

-Gila River Indian Community Rules of Criminal Procedure
+Gila River Indian Community Criminal Code

 (Amended May 15, 2013) Chapter 15.
 Criminal Procedure

 5.1514.
 Change of Judge.